- Strategy

 The development of a roadmap should not be halted or frozen once produced.

-It's not the sort of document that we ideate, classify, describe, convey, cross things off of lists, and then forget about.
+It's not the sort of document we ideate, classify, describe, convey, cross things off of lists, and then forget about.
 It is critical to keep an eye on it at all times.

 We frequently witness businesses working on their roadmaps in the first part of the year, then losing interest midway through.